reidrac/ysimplereports/README.md

 YAML Simple SQL Reports
 =======================

-This is a script to make queries to different databases (sqlite3 and MySQL supported, others can be added), and output the result in CVS, JSON or XML format.
+This is a script to make queries to different databases (sqlite3, MySQL and PostgreSQL supported, others can be added), and output the result in CVS, JSON or XML format.

 The report it's specified in a YAML file:

 	report:
 		name: example report		# req
 		connect:					# req
-			type: mysql				# req: sqlite, mysql
+			type: mysql				# req: sqlite, mysql, postgresql
-			database: dbname		# req (sqlite: filename, mysql: dbname)
+			database: dbname		# req (sqlite: filename, mysql, postgresql: dbname)
-			hostname: localhost 	# opt with mysql, by default UNIX socket
+			hostname: localhost 	# opt with mysql and postgresql, by default UNIX socket
-			port: 3306				# opt with mysql, requited if hostname
+			port: 3306				# opt with mysql and postgresql, requited if hostname
-			username: user			# req with mysql
+			username: user			# req with mysql and postgresql
-			password: passwd		# req with mysql, use '' for empty
+			password: passwd		# req with mysql and postgresql, use '' for empty
 		query: select * from table	# req
 		output: file.csv			# req (format by ext: .csv, .json, .xml)